northernisle/repo-voyage/README.md

 Testing comes with Jest and React Testing Library, to whom Cypress will tag along in the future.

 ### Running the application
+The application is available at http://northernisle.me/ hosted on GitHub Pages.
+Because of that the environment is very limited; authentication is disabled, there exist routing problems and there are issues loading the page from mobile devices.

 This project was built upon Node.js@13.5.0 with npm@6.13.6 and utilizes some new features, so lower versions of Node may not work as intended.
 Before starting the application make sure to run `npm install`.